Discover Scottish Islands

 The Right Island Escape For You

-With just under 800 islands off the Scottish mainland it could be difficult to choose the island experience.
-Although only 90 of those are inhabited you may still be struggling to choose, so we have put together a brief round-up to help you along.
+With just under 800 islands off the Scottish mainland it could be tricky to figure out the best Scottish islands to visit.
+Although only 90 of those Scottish islands are inhabited you may still be struggling to choose, so we have put together a brief round-up of Macs Adventure's best Scottish island tours to help you decide.

 - Adventure

 If you're looking for the flexibility of a drive & hike trip, and to squeeze in as much as you can, then an island hopping experience is the one for you.
-Check out our Outer Hebrides Island Hopscotch trip and explore the length of the Outer Hebridean archipelago or the and Highlands & Islands Discovery trip which combines Scotland's Highland highlights with the isles of Skye, Harris and Lewis.
+Check out our Outer Hebrides Island Hopscotch trip and explore the length of the Outer Hebridean archipelago made of of Barra, the Uists, and the isle of Harris & Lewis.
+Lose yourself in the wild island landscape, and stroll along stretches of white-sand beaches bordered by flower-strewn dunes.

 - History

 Orkney is an island shrouded in legends, and peppered with enough archaeological sites and historical points of interest to keep any history-buff interested.
 Not only does the island abound with cultural highlights, but the back-drop of breathtaking clifftops and beaches combined with easy-going walking should keep everyone happy.
-Our driving-free Walking on Orkney trip includes hand-picked walks to archaeological sites and included transfers, and being twin-centre it means less unpacking and re-packing along the way.
+Our driving-free Walking on Orkney Slower Adventure includes hand-picked walks to archaeological sites and included transfers, and being twin-center it means less unpacking and re-packing along the way.

 - Wildlife

 The Scottish islands are blessed with great wildlife watching opportunities, so depending on your interests we recommend a little prior research.
 You can take boat tours from most of the islands that will take you out to sea in the hope of spotting whales, dolphins, basking sharks, and seals.
 The islands themselves are also a haven for nesting sea bird colonies so keep a look out, and bring your binoculars to make the most of any clifftop walks in case you spot any diving gannets, nesting puffins, or razorbills bobbing on the waves.
-Check out our Walking & Wildife on Mull & Iona self-guided walking holiday with included boat trip to Staffa island.
+With a bit of luck and planning, all the islands on our self-guided hiking tours may offer you plentiful opportunities to admire the unique fauna of the Scottish Islands.

 -